scipy-2024-image-analysis/tutorial/tutorial/index.md

 ## Instructors

 The instructors for this workshop are
-- Juan Nunez-Iglesias
-- Kira Evans
+- Jordão Bragantini
+- Erick Martins Ratamero
+- Stefan van der Walt
 - Lars Grüter